-Containing a healthy combination of oils, wax emulsions and softeners, it locks in moisture and prevents water loss, allowing leather goods to remain durable and supple over time.
+Containing a healthy combination of oils, wax emulsions and softeners, it prevents water loss, allowing leather goods to remain durable and supple over time.
 We recommend you apply the cream with a dry sponge, and perform a patch test on a hidden part before doing the full coat.

 Applying oil is a crucial part of leather treatment, helping to ensure your items stay in pristine condition for years to come.

 When it comes to choosing the right leather oil, avoid taking the easy route: home remedies and non-specialist products will often sacrifice long-term durability for short-term gain.
 And if you’re wondering how best to care for your Carl Friedrik product, drop us an email and we’d be happy to help.